chenasraf/simple-scaffold/README.md

 Options

-  -n, --name string                 Component output name -t, --templates File[]            A glob pattern of template files to load.
+  -n, --name string                 Component output name
+  -t, --templates File[]            A glob pattern of template files to load.
-                                    A template file may be of any type and extension, and supports Handlebars as a parsing engine for the file names and contents, so you may customize both with variables from your configuration.
+                                    A template file may be of any type and extension, and supports Handlebars as
+                                    a parsing engine for the file names and contents, so you may customize both
+                                    with variables from your configuration.
   -o, --output File                 The output directory to put the new files in.
 They will attempt to maintain
                                     their regular structure as they are found, if possible.
-  -l, --locals Key=Value            A key-value map for the template to use in parsing.
+  -l, --locals JSON string          A JSON string for the template to use in parsing.
-  -w, --overwrite Boolean           Whether to overwrite files when they are found to already exist. default=true -S, --create-sub-folder Boolean   Whether to create a subdirectory with {{Name}} in the output directory.
+  -w, --overwrite Boolean           Whether to overwrite files when they are found to already exist.
+Default=true -q, --quiet Boolean               When set to true, logs will not output (including warnings and errors).
-                                    default=true
+                                    Default=false
+  -S, --create-sub-folder Boolean   Whether to create a subdirectory with {{Name}} in the output directory.
+                                    Default=true
   -h, --help                        Display this help message
 ```

 You can add this as a script in your `package.json`: